microsoft/azure-maven-plugins/docs/common-configuration.md

    You are all set.
 No extra configuration are required.

 **Note**: This method doesn't work if you log in as a service principal.
+See: https://github.com/Azure/azure-libraries-for-java/issues/417